-15 NBA Stars Who Would Have Been Your Parents' MVP
+15 NBA Stars Who Would've Been MVP in a Previous Era

-15 NBA Stars Who Would Have Been Your Parents' MVPApril 2, 2019
+15 NBA Stars Who Would've Been MVP in a Previous EraApril 2, 2019

 Editor's note: It's MVP Week at Bleacher Report, which means each day we'll examine the NBA's most prized award from a different lens.
 In part 1 on Monday, B/R looked at the most important factor placing Giannis Antetokounmpo and James Harden at the front of the MVP conversation.